Multiple Choice Learning of Low-Rank Adapters for Language Modeling: Experimental details on captioning and translation tasks

-Table \ref{tab:full_results_textcaps} presents the results of \texttt{LoRA-MCL} and \texttt{LoRA-MLE}.
-Almost all the metrics show the same trend in which \texttt{LoRA-MCL} outperforms \texttt{LoRA-MLE} with Beam Search (BS) and Diverse Beam Search (DBS) in terms of quality, although DBS produces more varied outputs.
-Depending on the rank ($r = 8$ or $r = 24$), we found that setting $\lambda = 1.0$ or $\lambda = 0.8$, respectively, yields the best quality scores for DBS.
-Similar to our experiments on Audio Captioning, increasing the rank of \texttt{LoRA-MLE} results in a slight degradation in performance but improves diversity.
+The full results presented in Table \ref{tab:full_results_textcaps} show that \texttt{LoRA-MCL} tends to outperform \texttt{LoRA-MLE} with Beam Search (BS) and Diverse Beam Search (DBS) in terms of quality, although DBS produces more varied outputs.
+Depending on the rank ($r = 8$ or $r = 24$), we found that setting $\lambda$ to $1.0$ or $\lambda = 0.8$, respectively, yields the best quality scores for DBS.
+Similar to our experiments on Audio Captioning, increasing the rank of \texttt{LoRA-MLE} results in a slight degradation in performance while improving diversity.
 Additionally, increasing the number of beams in BS with \texttt{LoRA-MLE} results in slightly improved performance but reduced diversity.
-In contrast, increasing the number of beams in DBS with \texttt{LoRA-MLE} (with fixed $\lambda$) leads to declines in both quality and diversity.
+In contrast, increasing the number of beams in DBS with \texttt{LoRA-MLE} (with $\lambda$ fixed) leads to declines in both quality and diversity.
 Interestingly, with \texttt{LoRA-MCL}, increasing the number of beams enhances both performance and diversity here.